gabrieldesouzaa/team/foxxbradywolff.md

 # Brady Wolff

-# Business Information Systems
+##Major## Business Information Systems

-# Getting more familiar with Artificial Intelligence and their application
+ Getting more familiar with Artificial Intelligence and their application

-# I am graduating a year and a half early
+ I am graduating a year and a half early

 git add foxxbradywolff.md